Sean A. S. Anderson. Principal Investigator. Sean riverside

 Robert Ernst Undergraduate Researcher Bobby

 Robert Ernst is an evolutionary ecologist broadly interested how mountain species are adapting to various climatic and behavioral pressures.
 He is currently working with the Anderson lab to develop and synthesize a large database of hybrid fitness across plants and animals (i.e. The Hybrid Fitness Consortium).
-Robert is also working with Dr. Benjamin Freeman's Mountain bird lab on an analysis of large citizen science databases to demonstrate how cowbird nest parasitism strategies change over their range.
+Robert is also working with Dr. Benjamin Freeman's Mountain bird lab on an analysis of large citizen science databases to demonstrate how cowbird nest parasitism strategies change over their range and with Dr. Mark Hay's group on coral reef chemical ecology.

 Giuli Capparelli Sanabria Undergraduate Researcher Giuli Skunk